NREL/OpenOA/readme.md

 - `examples`: for the full Jupyter Lab suite
 - `renalysis`: for accessing and processing MERRA2 and ERA5 data
 - `nrel-wind`: for accessing the NREL WIND Toolkit

+> **Important**
+> If using Python 3.11, install `openoa` only, then reinstall adding the modifiers to reduce
+> the amount of time it takes for pip to resolve the dependency stack.

 #### Common Installation Issues